openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 ## windows:
 - easiest way to build and run is to rename the generated file to the simpleserver_windows.c file in the apps folder
-- use the existing visual studio project in folder port/windows
+- use the existing visual studio project in folder &lt;installation folder&gt;/port/windows
-- note that there are 3 project, 1 for the library, client and server.
+- note that there are 3 project, 1 for the library, 1 for the client and 1 for server.

-- other instructions
-    - place the server_introspection.dat file in the folder port/windows

 # CTT instructions
 - When CTT pops up: "reset to on-boarding state" means one needs to: